brotzeit/rustic/README.md

 - `rustic-cargo-upgrade`  Upgrade dependencies as specified in the local manifest file using 'cargo upgrade'

 ### Test

+If you want to disable warnings when running cargo-test commands, you can set `(setq rustic-cargo-test-disable-warnings t)`.

+Commands:

 `rustic-cargo-test` run 'cargo test', when called with `C-u` store arguments in `rustic-test-arguments`